manticoresoftware/manticoresearch/manual/Data_creation_and_modification/Adding_documents_to_a_table/Adding_documents_to_a_real-time_table.md

 ## Auto schema

-Manticore has a mechanism for automatically creating tables when a specified table in the `INSERT` statement does not yet exist.
+Manticore features an automatic table creation mechanism, which activates when a specified table in the insert query doesn't yet exist.
 This mechanism is enabled by default.
 To disable it, set `auto_schema = 0` in the [Searchd](../../Server_settings/Searchd.md#auto_schema) section of your Manticore config file.

 <!-- example auto-schema -->

-By default, all text values in the `VALUES` clause are considered to be of the `text` type, with the exception of values that represent valid email addresses, which are treated as the `string` type.
+By default, all text values in the `VALUES` clause are considered to be of the `text` type, except for values representing valid email addresses, which are treated as the `string` type.

-If you try to INSERT multiple rows with different, incompatible value types for the same field, auto table creation will be canceled and an error message will be returned.
+If you attempt to INSERT multiple rows with different, incompatible value types for the same field, auto table creation will be canceled, and an error message will be returned.
 However, if the different value types are compatible, the resulting field type will be the one that accommodates all the values.
 Some automatic data type conversions that may occur include:
 * mva -> mva64
 * uint -> bigint -> float
 * string -> text

-Note that `/bulk` HTTP endpoint does not support automatic creation of tables.
+Keep in mind that the `/bulk` HTTP endpoint does not support automatic table creation (auto schema).
+Only the `/_bulk` (Elasticsearch-like) HTTP endpoint and the SQL interface support this feature.

 <!-- intro -->
 ##### SQL: